BJP, Congress guilty of taking foreign funds: Delhi HC

-Petitioners of the PIL
+Petitioners in the PIL

 a) Association for Democratic Reforms (ADR)

-b) Dr. EAS Sarma, former secretary to the Government of India
+b) Dr. EAS Sarma, former Secretary to the Government of India

 Grounds of the PIL

-a) INC and the BJP have violated Section 29B of the Representation of People’s Act 1951, which categorically prohibits them to take donations from government companies and from any foreign source
+a) INC and the BJP have violated Section 29B of the Representation of People’s Act 1951, which categorically prohibits them to take donations from government companies and from any foreign source.

 b) The donation of huge sums of money made by the Vedanta Group (being a foreign company) to major political parties like INC and BJP is in clear violation of the FCR Act of 1976 and the FCR Act of 2010.